-I thought our grandchildren might enjoy such a program so when Groupon offered half-price tickets to the Sky Center atop Mt Lemmon, I snapped up five and made reservations for late August when our 14.5 and 16 year-old grandsons, Morgan & Jon, where scheduled to visit here for a few weeks.
+I thought our grandchildren might enjoy a nighttime astronomy program so when Groupon offered half-price tickets to the Sky Center atop Mt Lemmon, I snapped up five and made reservations for late August when our 14.5 and 16 year-old grandsons, Morgan & Jon, where scheduled to visit here for a few weeks.

 When our August dates arrived, we started to head up to Mt.
 Lemmon when it became obvious that the monsoon clouds would obscure the view through the telescope.
 I called and rescheduled for the Holiday Season when the grandkids would return to Tucson for two weeks.

 Christmas eventually arrived and Morgan, now 15, is taller than his older brother, Jon, and his 19-year-old cousin, Colby-Boy.